Sandra Espinet: Career

 Espinet's first book The Well-Traveled Home was published on August 1, 2013. and she is currently working on her second book with publisher Gibbs-Smith.

+Sandra was also named one of the top 100 Interior Designers in Mexico by Ambientes Magazine.
+In 2014, Sandra was a style ambassador for California Faucets.
+From then to the present, she is on the K+BB editorial advisory board.
+That year, she designed and launched a line of Tibetan rugs with the “Aga John Rug Company” in Los Angeles.

+In December 2016, she was nominated as one of the "top 10 interior designers in Latin America" by Architectural Digest Mexico, December 2016.

 Education

 Sandra received her Associate in Arts at the New England School of Design in Boston MA, her Bachelor of Arts in interior design from the American College of Art in Atlanta, and has a master's degree in production design from the American Film Institute in Los Angeles.